glecaro/E23a_R_project/README.md

 Outline of which points we believe we have earned:

-1.1 The topic is related to linear algebra, real analysis, or multivariate calculus:\newline
+1.1 The topic is related to linear algebra, real analysis, or multivariate calculus:
 - Our topic is intrinsically related to linear algebra as it is largely based and dependent on eigenvectors.

-1.2 The script is commented well enough to be reasonably self-explanatory:\newline
+1.2 The script is commented well enough to be reasonably self-explanatory:
 - We have included cohesive comments throughout the script to explain it.

-1.3 The script generates at least one nice-looking graphic:\newline
+1.3 The script generates at least one nice-looking graphic:
 - Our script generates nice-looking graphics on almost all parts of the script through the plt\_image function